mmower/moneo/README.md

 ## Important

-Moneo is a work in progress.
+Moneo is very much a work in progress.
 It's on Github because I wanted to check that I could include it in my app, Mentat, using Carthage.
-Template parsing is mostly complete but rendering is not included yet.
-If you're interested please follow along but there's nothing you could use right now.
+Template parsing is mostly complete but rendering is currently implemented using an AST walk and keypath evaluation is kind of hazy.

 ## Installation